Estherrrrrxu/CHEMMA/README.md

-# CHEMMA
+# CHEMMA example application for Panola Mountain Research Dataset

-This is for the CHEMMA paper code.
-I should make this publically available later.
+This repository consist of three parts